Let’s talk today about the free consultation.

 2.5 Not being clear on what you can offer

 We’ve already covered setting expectations about the call, but don’t forget to set expectations about what you have to offer.
 Making sure prospects know what you do – and don’t – offer, will help protect everyone’s time.

 A life coach, for example, is not a doctor.
 You won’t be recommending medications or treatment plans for mental illness.
 If you do social media marketing, you might need to be clear that you don’t do paid ads or SEO.

-Setting expectations on what you offer does double duty of deterring people who aren’t a good fit while reassuring relevant leads that you are just what they need.
+Setting expectations on what you offer does the double duty of deterring people who aren’t a good fit while reassuring relevant leads that you are just what they need.

 2.6 Not having an effective streamlining process

 - What happens when someone signs up for a consult?

 - Do you go back and forth trying to pick a time?